So you’ve been thinking a lot about your relationship recently … or perhaps the topic has been lurking in the back of your mind.

 2. You are both willing to compromise in healthy ways.

 There isn’t just one person in your partnership constantly sacrificing their desires or preferences; both of you are willing to compromise in ways that benefit both of you.

 3. You are heard, not just listened to.

-There is a difference between hearing and listening: hearing is the process of actively understanding what a person is telling you and getting involved, and listening is the process of allowing words to enter your ears, but not necessary emotionally or mentally contributing.
+There is a difference between hearing and listening: hearing is the process of actively understanding what a person is telling you and getting involved, and listening is the process of allowing words to enter your ears, but not necessarily emotionally or mentally contributing.
 When you hear your partner, and your partner hears you, there is a mutual bond of respect.
-However, when one partner only listens and the other partner hears (or worse, both partners only listen), there is immense imbalance, and likely a loss of respect.
+However, when one partner only listens and the other partner hears (or worse, both partners only listen), there is an immense imbalance, and likely a loss of respect.

 4. You both try your best to resolve conflicts.

 Even though you might not be the best at communicating, or the best at making up, you always try your best to resolve conflicts – as does your partner.
 You might shout, scream, or make a fuss at each other, but at the end of the day you try to move past your differences and agree to disagree.
 However, one sign of a toxic, incompatible relationship is dragging on past conflicts into the present.
 When one (or both) partners “keep a count” of all the wrongdoings the other has inflicted on them, this is a red flag.
 When conflicts are drawn out, this is a sign that there is an underlying bitterness in one or both partners that springs from a lack of forgiveness.
 If left unchecked, this can evolve into deep resentment.

 5. You celebrate each other’s achievements.